lucasronny/MICB475-Group-11/README.md

 - Determine trimming parameters using the quality scores per base pair plot (see below),
 - Trim and denoise the samples to a read depth of n=150 using the DADA2 algorithm
 - Generate the table.qzv and rep-seqs.qzv files and transfer to the local server for visualization
+- Generate taxonomy.qza file for taxonomic classification of ASVs clustered in previous steps